 No need to rub off the remaining dye.
 If your hair is blonde and you’ve been coloring it at least once, it’s probably time to call the professionals.
 The process for removal of these shades can vary, but the most successful way to obliterate your hair dye is by shaving it off with a razor.

 To start, you’ll want to find a good hair color removal cream or balm and apply it to the hair you’re attempting to remove.
-Some are designed specifically for blonde hair, others work for both platinum blonde and medium to dark brunette hair.
+Some are designed specifically for blonde hair, and others work for both platinum blonde and medium to dark brunette hair.
 Some are even mixed with conditioners and styling products.
 If you have bleached hair and a color-treated dye job, you’ll likely need to go to a professional salon for help with the actual removal.

 How to remove hair color from black hair